- Sleep Aids

 Some pads are sold with a sleep trial or a return window that lets you try the pad out in your own home with the ability to return it for a full refund if you’re not satisfied.
 If you’re on the fence about whether you’ll like a heated mattress pad, this can be a big plus.

 In addition, look at the length and details of the warranty.
-Warranties can range from 1 to 5 years for heated mattress pads.
-Because there are many electrical components that can potentially malfunction, a warranty can be useful for protecting the value of your purchase.
-If you see a very short or limited warranty, it may be a sign of a lower-quality product.
+Most heated pad warranties range from 1 to 5 years.
+Because there are many electrical components that can potentially malfunction, a warranty can be useful for protecting the purchase.
+Shorter warranty periods may indicate a lower-quality product, but this is not always the case.